Hezekiah in the Bible

 Hezekiah also directed the people who lived in Jerusalem to give what was due to the priests and descendants of Levi, so they could be strengthened in the LORD's Law.

-And when Hezekiah and the princes came and saw the heaps, they blessed the LORD, and his people Israel.
+When Hezekiah and the rulers came and saw the heaps, they blessed the Lord and

 Everything that Hezekiah began in the service of God's Temple was done according to the Law and to the commandments as he sought his God, worked with all of his heart, and became successful.